-(To view a photo gallery of the Top 100 Clubs list, click here.
-To download a PDF of the list, scroll to the bottom of the article and click on the download button.)
+(To download a PDF of the list, scroll to the bottom of the article and click on download.)

 All industries look to their largest companies for growth and leadership.
 The health club industry is no different.
 This year's Club Industry Top 100 Clubs list shows that most of the major health club companies experienced an increase in revenue due to an increase in number of units, including in some cases at a pace faster than in previous years.
 Only Town Sports International, New York, experienced a decrease, partly due to its emphasis on cost cutting and closing some facilities.
 For many of the clubs on the list, 2016 was a year in which they had the highest number of club openings in many years.

 Another trend for 2016 was the continued acceleration in the growth of the franchise model.
 Within the high-volume, low-priced (HVLP) segment, Planet Fitness, Newington, New Hampshire, saw its greatest increase in clubs, while Crunch and regional brands VASA, Harman Fitness, Chuze Fitness, Xperience Management, Workout Anytime and others (including Retro Fitness and EOS, neither of which submitted for this year's list), increased their pace of openings and, therefore, overall revenue.
 Orangetheory Fitness led the growth in the studio category.
 Anytime Fitness and Snap Fitness (Lift Brands) continued to attract the largest number of total franchisees.

 Some established small club companies also turned in solid performances, including Leisure Sports, Mountainside Fitness, Tilton Fitness Management, Universal Athletic Club, Genesys Athletic Club and River Valley Club.

 Top 15 Rankings